 Dana O’Donovan, practice leader for Monitor Institute by Deloitte, has been working to support Braven’s mission and help their Fellows unlock quality opportunities — all while creating breakthrough approaches for addressing societal challenges through the Institute.

-With 25 years of experience as an adviser, consultant, and nonprofit executive, Dana collaborates with the CEOs and leadership teams of national foundations, nonprofits, and corporations to help transform their ability to drive social impact.
+With 25 years of experience as an adviser, consultant and nonprofit executive, Dana collaborates with the CEOs and leadership teams of national foundations, nonprofits, and corporations to help transform their ability to drive social impact.
 “I thrive in a project-based environment with a wide array of responsibilities.
 I’m always working to understand challenges and how we think about evolving work to be as impactful as possible,” says Dana.
 It’s this experience that allows her to champion Braven’s mission with conviction.
-She hears directly from the Braven Fellows about the impact of the program, and how it positively changes outcomes for so many talented young people.
+She hears directly from the Braven Fellows about the impact of the programme and how it positively changes outcomes for so many talented young people.

 “…I’m always working to understand challenges and how we think about evolving work to be as impactful as possible.”

 – Dana O’Donovan, practice leader for Monitor Institute by Deloitte.